iabbaali/YouQueue/README.md

 This 12-hour hackathon was the very first hackathon that I attended during college.
 Being my first hackathon, I had no idea what to expect, what to do in preparation, who to work with, and what to create.
 I walked in not knowing anyone and I walked out with new friends and new mentors.
 Being a second year during this project, I did not have any experience programming fully functional applications.
 At that point, I was still learning Python and about data structures.
 Because of this, I felt hindered in my capability of contributing something substantial.
 However, I was determined in making a significant impact in my very first hackathon project, so I decided to take on the task of something that I worked with previously - using APIs in Python.
 By integrating the YouTube Data API into the web app, I felt that I made a big contribution to YouQueue because it was a core part of the application.
 Walking out of the hackathon, I felt proud of my accomplishment and was even more excited about participating in future hackathons.

 Devpost Submission: https://devpost.com/software/youqueue-a-hacker-music-helper

+---
+NOTE: When cloning this application, there is one piece of information you must fill in in order to build and run properly.
+In the module YTAPI_filter.py, you must fill in YOUTUBE_API_KEY with your own API key for the YouTube Data API.
+After configuring this variable, you can successfully run YouQueue!